scipy-conference/scipy_proceedings/papers/aero_ef_logue/aero_ef_logue.rst

 test sets.

-Classifier performance is evaluated via a pre-defined equation based on the well-known log loss metric.
-The traditional cross validation log loss equation
+Classifier performance is evaluated via a pre-defined equation based on the well-known log loss metric, sometimes referred to as cross-entropy loss.
+The traditional cross validation log loss equation is:
-is:

 .. math::
     :label: logloss